ava-labs/subnet-evm/docs/releasing/README.md

     gh pr create --repo github.com/ava-labs/subnet-evm --base master --title "chore: release $VERSION_RC"
     ```

-Q: what's the use to setup an AWS create platform account through okta, using the platform sandbox account.

 1. Once the PR checks pass, squash and merge it
 1. Update your master branch, create a tag and push it: